jeandesuc/voidrice/README.md

 ## What is different
 - Czech keyboard layout
-- Qutebrowser as default browser
+- Optimized for using Qutebrowser as default browser
 	- TBD: With a dmenu wrapper to choose different basedirs
 		- TBD: Tor?
 	- With local startpages